Interview with John Ruskey

 JOHN RUSKEY: Oh, you’re very welcome.

 [Posted by NWNL on Sept.
-27, 2014 — Interview Guidelines on the NWNL website describe the NWNL protocol for editing raw transcripts.]
+27, 2014.
+Transcription edited and condensed for clarity by Alison M. Jones, NWNL Director.
+Our Interview Guidelines describe the NWNL protocol for editing raw transcripts.]